nnovasar/ZotReq/README.md

 -
 HackUCI 2020 Project

-Developed a website that improves the readability of the Course Prerequisites of the University of California Irvine (UCI) (https://www.reg.uci.edu/cob/prrqcgi).
+Developed an application that improves the readability of the Course Prerequisites of the University of California Irvine (UCI) (https://www.reg.uci.edu/cob/prrqcgi).
 Currently, ZotReq can only be used to search for COMPSCI courses, but we are looking forward to expand the prerequisites for the all UCI departments.

 Prerequisites